Restoring an historic place of worship

 Our early design stage studies identified that under floor heating would be the ideal background heating solution, with supplementary trench heating for colder days.
 We carried out more detailed dynamic thermal modelling and computational fluid dynamic studies to further refine and optimise the design to ensure comfort and energy efficiency.

 To allow the Abbey to use water from the hot springs for the heating system, our team has proposed a closed-loop heat exchange system, which can extract 160kW of energy from the water.
 The heat exchangers will provide water at 20-25°C to the Abbey’s electric heat pumps.
 The pumps will in turn raise the temperature to 50-55°C, suitable for under floor heating and trench heating during milder weather.

-We carried out numerous trials and analysis within the Great Drain, including a month-long weir investigation to determine what raised water level was required within the drain to submerge the heat exchangers without flooring the Roman Baths.
+We carried out numerous trials and analysis within the Great Drain, including a month-long weir investigation to determine what raised water level was required within the drain to submerge the heat exchangers without flooding the Roman Baths.
 Work involving the drain was challenging, not only due to the confined space and difficult access, but also gaining the correct approvals.
 The whole site is an ancient monument area, so a number of different consents needed to be obtained and a new licence agreement was created between the Local Authority and the Abbey.

 The £20 million Bath Abbey Footprint project will protect the historical building into the future, preserving the heritage site and allowing it to continue to attract thousands of visitors every year.
 With construction work currently underway, the project is expected to be completed in 2020.